keithalewis/lac/README.md

 ## Load

-Lines starting with  `-` load functions that can be called.
+Lines starting with  `-` load functions from a library into the dictionary.
 The characters immediately following `-` are the same as used on the link line for the library.
 The next token is the symbol to load from the library using `dlsym(3)` declared in